 How exactly does the automated reference checking process work?

-Step 1: Contact ReferencesRather than requesting phone numbers, the recruiter or hiring manager can request that the applicant provides his or her email address.
+Step 1: Contact ReferencesDuring the job interview process, rather than requesting phone numbers, the recruiter or hiring manager can request that the applicant provides his or her email address.
 The candidates themselves will then receive a link that will allow them to invite their references to complete a survey.
-Instead of performing manual reference checks that are nothing more than an administrative obligation before hiring, HR can begin collecting information on their short list of candidates early on in the hiring process.
+Instead of checking references manually that are nothing more than an administrative obligation before hiring, HR can begin collecting information on their short list of candidates early on in the hiring process.

 HR professionals begin by selecting from a library of assessment templates or by crafting a customized assessment.
 Next, it takes just a couple of minutes to email a link to each of the selected applicants.
-The applicant can then accept the legal terms and conditions and invite his or her references to offer feedback on job performance.
+The applicant can then accept the legal terms and conditions and send reference requests to their contacts to offer feedback on job performance.

 The standard questionnaire contains 15 questions, but managers can customize this and add additional skills and knowledge questions that are specific to the job position.
 Some of the questions included in the survey focus on the contact's relationship with the applicant, how well they know each other and how long they have known each other.
 References are also asked about the applicant’s greatest strengths, any areas that might need improvement and most significant work accomplishments.